stroiman/go-dom/README.md

-# go-dom - Headless browser for Go
+# Gost-DOM - A headless browser for Go

 The Go-to headless browser for TDD workflows.